St Mellitus College was borne out of a new vision for theological training, and out of a spirit of partnership.

 Our college is named after one of the least known but most significant figures in the establishment of the church in London and Essex, St Mellitus, whose story is told in Bede’s Ecclesiastical History.

-At the end of the 6th century, inspired by his growing awareness of the needs of this far-flung part of Europe, Pope Gregory the Great sent a group of missionaries to the island of Britain.
-There had been Christian churches on the island since at least the 4th century, but the land was still largely pagan.
+At the end of the 6th century, inspired by his growing awareness of the needs of this far-flung part of Europe, Pope Gregory the Great sent a group of missionaries to Britain.
+There had been Christian churches here since at least the 4th century, but the land was still largely pagan.

 This new mission was headed by Augustine, who was appointed the first Archbishop of Canterbury.
 In 601 AD Augustine sent back to Rome to ask for more help in evangelising the mainly pagan East Saxon tribes, and so Gregory sent more missionaries to help him, including Mellitus.
 Mellitus was probably a well-off Roman nobleman, whose devotion to Christ had led him to enter the monastic life and later become abbot of the Monastery of St. Andrew on the Coelian Hill in Rome, to which both St. Gregory and St. Augustine had belonged.

 Mellitus was a missionary bishop.
-Naming our college ‘St Mellitus College’ is not an act of antiquarian curiosity - it is laying claim to that same costly spirit of missionary love, the desire to see Christian churches growing and building for God’s kingdom across this region and beyond, and seeing theology in service of that aim.
-That spirit is as important to Christians in the pluralist 21st Century world as it was for their counterparts in the pagan 7th Century land of the East Saxons.
+Naming our college ‘St Mellitus College’ is not an act of antiquarian curiosity - it is laying claim to that same costly spirit of missionary love, the desire to see Christian churches grow and God’s Kingdom coming across this region and beyond, and seeing theology in service of that aim.
+That spirit is as important to Christians in our modern 21st Century world as it was for their counterparts in the pagan 7th Century land of the East Saxons.
 So we pray:

 God of grace and wisdom,